 This may include quadriplegia, paraplegia, diplegia and hemiplegia.

-This is when illness and injury means you’re permanently and irreversibly unable to perform any two of the following activities without help:
+This is when illness and injury means you’re permanently and irreversibly unlikely to ever perform any two of the following activities without help:

 - Feeding – getting food and drink to your mouth

 - Mobility – getting in and out of bed or a chair

 - Continence – having good control of bowel and bladder function

 This is when illness or injury results in a state of physical incapacity, resulting in:

 - You being unlikely to work in any capacity for at least six months, and;

 - You being unlikely to ever perform any occupation you’re reasonably qualified for.
 This decision will be made by us based on a range of evidence, including medical evidence

 This is when illness or injury leaves you in a state of physical incapacity, resulting in: